mike-cautela/MunchiMaps/algorithm/README.md

 ### Data

-The vending_machine_update.csv is the updated version of all the vending machine data.
+The vending_machine.csv is the final version of all the vending machine data.

 - Precautions
     - For the section `Hours of operation`, better to type the hours of operation for each day in a week, even though every day have the same time.
 Except open 24 hours.
 And remember using `en dash —`, not `em dash –`, which may lead a bug in function `check_time(self, time, day, time_range)`.
 If you using mac, `en dash` is `option -`.